 In 1981 Stan founded MCC Charleston, South Carolina.
 In 1985, he was chosen as pastor of Divine Redeemer MCC in Glendale, California, During the early AIDS crisis, Stan was much in demand for Last Rites and funerals for both Catholics & Protestants, as their Clergy at that time refused to assist out of fear of contagion.He established the “Missionaries of Mercy” providing house cleaning (free of charge) for patients too weak to do for themselves.
 He led a large protest at the home of politician Mike Antonovich who had declared “AIDS was their own fault" and patients were not worthy of sympathy or assistance.
 He & David resigned from Glendale MCC in May 1993.

 In August 1993.
 Harris and Kromer received "sub conditione" priestly ordination from Archbishop Jolly-Gabriel of the Syriac Orthodox Church, and established the “Queen of Peace Shrine”, Sun Valley as an independent Catholic congregation.
 The congregation is of the Catholic tradition and open to all, both straight & gay, of course.
 Fr.
 David Kromer died suddenly in April 2002 and was deeply mourned.
 In 2004, Fr.
-Harris was consecrated as Bishop of the San Fernando Valley for the Western Rite Syriac Orthodox Church of Antioch, while still maintaining his Independent Catholic status.
+Harris was consecrated as Bishop of the San Fernando Valley, while still maintaining his Independent Catholic status.
 He prefers to be referred to still as “Fr.
 Stan”, donning the Bishop’s regalia only on major Holy Days of the church (or when the Archbishop is visiting!).

 Bishop Stan Harris survived a heart attack in 2005, and a bout with cancer in 2009, with no aftereffects.
 He lives in Sun Valley, California, and continues his busy ministry in the community.
 He and MCC founder Rev. Troy Perry are still the best of friends, meet regularly for lunch and compare their aches & pains with humor as old age approaches.